raiguard/ModernGadgets/Skins/ModernGadgets/@Resources/Readme.txt

 ModernGadgets is a Rainmeter recreation of the most popular AddGadgets.com system monitoring gadgets, with updated visuals and enhanced functionality to better align with modern systems.
 The skin suite is developed completely for free on the Rainmeter platform, with the source code available on GitHub.
-Any issues caused by third-party plugins or software are not the responsibility of the skin suite author.

-This skin suite requires Rainmeter 3.3 or above, as well as the .NET framework v4.5 or above.
+This skin suite requires Rainmeter 3.3 or above, as well as .NET Framework v4.5 or above.

 ----------------------------------------
 LICENSE AND CREDITS